khiajohnson/website/content/cv.md

 ⚙️ 2019, [LSA 2019 Linguistic Institute, University of California, Davis](https://lsa2019.ucdavis.edu/)

 🎓 2013, BA in [Linguistics, University of Washington](https://linguistics.washington.edu/), *Magna Cum Laude*

----
-*Please note that in my scholarly work, I use my middle initial "A." to distinguish from the other K. Johnson's in the field.*